sraj212000/AutoNMR-An-Automated-Tool-for-NMR-Chemical-Shift-Calculations-using-NWChem/README.md

 The scaled values of chemical shifts are then extracted to plot the NMR spectrum using the Lorentzian function.
 The concept of J-Coupling and Pascal’s ratio for the intensity of peaks are also included to determine a relevant spectrum.

+## Requirements
+The following are the requirements to run the AutoNMR package:

+- **Python**: Ensure you have Python installed.
+AutoNMR is compatible with Python 3.6 and above.
+- **NWChem**: NWChem must be installed and properly configured on your system to perform quantum chemical calculations.
+- **Python Distribution**: The following Python distribuiton are required:
+  - **Anaconda 4.3**: It is recommended to use Anaconda for managing the Python environment and dependencies.
+Anaconda includes many of the necessary packages and makes installation easier.

+  Additional packages that need to be installed can be found in the `requirements.txt` file provided in the repository.